aylinsumer/Violence-against-women-global-/project_presentation_Gemittarius.md

 ========================================================
 title: False

-- Femicides, which means the gender-based murder of a woman by a man, had increased by 1400 percent from 2002 to 2009 and that while 66 women were killed in 2002, this number reached 953 in the first 7 months of 2009.
+- Femicides, which mean the gender-based murder of a woman by a man, had increased by 1400 percent from 2002 to 2009 and that while 66 women were killed in 2002, this number reached 953 in the first 7 months of 2009.
 [See link](https://www.ntv.com.tr/yasam/kadin-cinayetleri-yuzde-1400-artis-gosterdi,8aPXnckeN0aWmKBDjlezJw)

 Turkey 2
 ========================================================